ThanhNg1712/Shell-Scripting-Project/README.md

 # Shell-Scripting-Project
 # Please find the shell script project3.zsh for more details!!!!!

-Run the project3.zsh in the terminal as follow
+Run the project3.zsh in the terminal as follow:

 Acess to the script file: $ nano project3.zsh